glentner/CubicSplineLib/README.md

 **dependencies:** OpenMP (omp.h)

 The CubicSpline class is fully functional.
+A test program is available in *CubicSpineTest.cc*, the results of which I have plotted in *CubicSplineTest.pdf* using Python.

 BiCubicSpline and TriCubicSpline are still being developed.
 Documentation and usage will be provided in the future.